Prepare to make a trip down the rabbit hole later this year as a mind-bending exhibition will hit London.

 Next up will be ‘Reimagining Alice’, celebrating all the reinventions of the classic character, through work by the likes of Salvador Dalí, Yayoi Kusama, Max Ernst, Peter Blake, and of course, The Beatles.
 Spoiler alert: expect a psychedelic tea party experience and an invitation to play a game of Flamingo croquet, naturally.

 Theatre fans can get lost in the ‘Staging Alice’ section which will explore the book’s adaptations onto stage, from the National Theatre’s wonder.land, to the Royal Ballet’s 2011 production.
 Just imagine the costumes.

 And finally, ‘Being Alice’ will excite fashion enthusiasts, exploring the modern-day fascination and reinvention of Alice in Wonderland across art and pop culture.
 From Gwen Stefani to P Diddy, Annie Leibovitz to Tim Walker and Naomi Campbell to Adwoa Aboah, we expect this section to be a who’s who of the A list and proof of just how far this children’s book has charmed the world.

 Tickets will be available soon so keep checking the V&A website – his is sure to sell out faster than you can say “we’re all mad here.”
-Alice: Curiouser and Curiouser will run from 27 June 2020 – 10 January 2021.
+Alice: Curiouser and Curiouser will open Sunday, 27th March 2021.
 Tickets £20.
 Children under 12 will go free.
 A range of other concessions will apply.